Padang Padang Surf Spot

 From the beach, you’ll see the break off to looker’s left.
 The channel forms on the far end of the shoulder on looker’s right.
 Paddle out at the channel and stay clear of the break until well outside.
 Once even with other surfers in the line-up, start at the shoulder, watch a few surfers, and wait your turn.
 There are a few more paddle battles at Padang Padang than you might expect other places in Bali but remember never to fight in the line-up, or it will be your last session in Bali.

 Padang Padang is an open white sand beach surrounded by cliffs on either side and rock formations protruding from the sea.
 There are a few warungs where you can grab a bite to eat on the beach and inside of the reef is a great place for a dip with friends.
 There’s a small entrance fee at Padang Padang Beach of 10,000Rp.
 From the parking lot at the top of the cliffs, you’re likely to see monkeys swinging through the trees as you pass through the temple halfway down the stairs.
 Might be worth it to stop for a quick prayer/blessing before paddling out in the gnarliness of Padang Padang.

-Considering Padang Padang’s popularity within the surfing community and its recognition from the professional surfing community, there are a number of quite a number of accommodation options to choose from in the immediate area of Padang Padang beach.
+Considering Padang Padang’s popularity within the surfing community and its recognition from the professional surfing community, there are quite a number of accommodation options to choose from in the immediate area of Padang Padang Beach.
 Take a look below for some recommendations on where to stay.

 Rapture Surfcamp Padang Padang is one of a network of four surf camps in Bali, Portugal and Nicaragua that provide epic surf vacations and surf schools for people from all over the world.
 Whether you are a beginner looking for a surf school or a more experienced surfer wanting to discover new surf breaks, Rapture Surfcamp Padang Padang is there to help you get the very best from your surfing experience.